JoshAshby/joshashby.github.io/_projects/spidermite.md

 ### 2024 Update

-SpiderMite has been a really interesting dive into interpretting and compiling pattern matching, and both the inclusion of type annotations within the parser output as well as the implementation of type checking and type inference through a quasi bi-directional type system.
+SpiderMite has been a really interesting dive into interpreting and compiling pattern matching, and both the inclusion of type annotations within the parser output as well as the implementation of type checking and type inference through a quasi bi-directional type system.
 It also led me to experiment with